Costco (COST)

 Costco Trailing 12-Month Gross Margin

-Costco’s gross profit margin came in at 12.9% this quarter, in line with the same quarter last year and easily exceeding analysts’ estimates.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+Costco produced a 12.8% gross profit margin in Q1, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Costco’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 3.7% over the last two years.
+Costco’s operating margin has generally stayed the same over the last 12 months, averaging 3.8% over the last two years.
 This profitability was lousy for a consumer retail business and caused by its suboptimal cost structureand low gross margin.

 Analyzing the trend in its profitability, Costco’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.